-- The Cogeneration system appeared to be in good condition, and it was in operation at the time of the site inspection.
-A regular maintenance schedule was implemented. - Fats, Oils, and Grease (FOG) Facility - The FOG tank, equipment and associated appurtenances appeared to be in good condition and operational.
+- The Cogeneration system appeared to be in good condition.
+At the time of the inspection this system was offline and not in use due to an electrical issue.
+There is no estimated timeline for the restoration of this system. - Fats, Oils, and Grease (FOG) Facility - The FOG tank, equipment and associated appurtenances appeared to be in good condition and operational.
+The FOG facility continues to receive preventative maintenance as planned.